Maltemork/strlib/README.md

 ### Clone the repo

-Open a terminal, navigate to a place where you want the project to be saved.
+Open a terminal, navigate to a folder where you want the project to be saved.

 ```
 git clone https://github.com/Maltemork/strlib